Fare9/ANBU/README.md

 ## Changelog

-### Version 0.6 (we will start for this one, why not?)

-- Written the base of the unpacker.
-- Added two heuristics to unpacking model.
+### Version 0.7

 - some packers unpacked and tests done for reliability and stability of the tool.
+- Adapted Lief code for PE parsing and PE reconstruction.
+- Included ProcInfo from Arancino, improved speed in instrumentation avoiding instructions from known libraries.
+- Added new support of some unpackers.

 ## ToDO